 At Aggie Animal Dental Center, we provide the highest level of dental care for your four-legged family members.
 You will be greeted by a courteous receptionist, and will find clean exam rooms, friendly doctors, and caring technicians.
 We appreciate the role we get to play in your pet’s health care.
 Our doctors are specialists, having completed an additional 4 years of training after veterinary school.
 Because we are the only board-certified veterinary dentists in private practice north of the Golden Gate Bridge all the way to the Oregon border, our services are in high demand, and there is often a 6-8 week wait for initial consultation appointments.
 If your pet has an oral tumor or another serious oral health concern causing him or her not to eat well, we do have urgent care appointments available.
 To make an appointment please contact us at 415-389-5917.

-In order to assist your family veterinarian in maintaining current records and continuing a close relationship with you and your pet, a written report summarizing the diagnosis, treatment, and follow-up recommendations will be faxed to your veterinarian after your pet’s visit.
+In order to assist your family veterinarian in maintaining current records and continuing a close relationship with you and your pet, a written report summarizing the diagnosis, treatment, and follow-up recommendations will be faxed or e-mailed to your veterinarian after your pet’s visit.
 After your pet’s procedure, photographs and radiographs from your pet’s procedure will be visible online at our flickr site.